The HulC: Confidence Regions from Convex Hulls: Introduction

 In this paper, we propose a new method, the \hulc (Hull based Confidence) that does not require variance estimation and is applicable in many examples where the bootstrap and subsampling are not.
 The \hulc does not require knowing the rate of convergence of the estimator.
 In many cases, the \hulc does not involve any tuning parameters.
-Besides being asymptotically valid, the \hulc is {\em eventually finite sample} (EFS) meaning that the coverage is exact for all samples $n\geq n_0$ for some finite $n_0$.
+Besides being asymptotically valid, the \hulc is {\em eventually finite sample} meaning that the coverage is exact for all samples of size $n\geq n_0$ for some finite $n_0$. {Throughout the paper, we restrict ourselves to independent data.
+Although applicable for dependent data, \hulc for dependent data is beyond the scope of the current paper and will be dealt with elsewhere.}

 The basis for the \hulc is an assumption that the estimators on which it is based are not pathologically asymmetric: their distributions do not place all their mass to one side of the target parameter.
 We measure the asymmetry in terms of the median bias of the estimator.
 This makes the method widely applicable and easy to use.
 Our method has some similarity to the typical values approach of~\cite{hartigan1969using,hartigan1970exact}.
-See, in particular, point 5 in Section 7 of~\cite{hartigan1970exact}.
+See, in particular, point 5 in Section 7 of~\cite{hartigan1970exact}. {The work of~\citet{Ibragimov2010} also uses estimators computed on a fixed number of splits of the data as we do and combines them via a $t$-statistic to obtain an asymptotically valid confidence interval; also, see~\cite{lam2022cheap}.
+We note that, unlike ours, this approach relies heavily on the asymptotic normality of a properly normalized estimate.}

-Mean unbiasedness is a popular criterion for ``good'' estimators and mean bias reduction is well-studied in the statistics literature~\citep{firth1993bias,kosmidis2009bias,kim2016higher}.
-However, as noted in~\citep{pfanzagl2017optimality} the fact that an estimator is mean unbiased does not naturally aid in uncertainty quantification.
+Mean unbiasedness is a popular criterion for good estimators and mean bias reduction is well-studied in the statistics literature~\citep{firth1993bias,kosmidis2009bias,kim2016higher}.
+However, as noted in~\cite{pfanzagl2017optimality} the fact that an estimator is mean unbiased does not naturally aid in uncertainty quantification.
 In contrast, median unbiasedness implies that the estimator is equally likely to underestimate and overestimate the target of interest.
 As will be shown in this article, this property can lead to a simple method for constructing confidence intervals.
 Median unbiasedness and median bias reduction are not as widely known as the mean unbiasedness and mean bias reduction, but we will develop their implications for inference.
-We refer the reader to~\cite{pfanzagl2011parametric} for details regarding median unbiased estimation and to~\cite{kenne2017median,kosmidis2020mean} for median bias reduction methods.
+We refer the reader to~\cite{pfanzagl2011parametric} for details regarding median unbiased estimation and to~\cite{kenne2017median,kosmidis2020mean} for median bias reduction methods {in parametric models}.